canonical/vanilla-framework/templates/docs/patterns/hero/index.md

 ## 25/75 "signpost"

+If you have a small image that you want to associate with the hero title, you can use the "signpost" layout.
+This places the image in a small column besides the primary hero content.

 <div class="embedded-example"><a href="/docs/examples/patterns/hero/hero-signpost" class="js-example">
 View example of the hero pattern in 50/50 split
 </a></div>

+This layout also supports a full-width image.
+Place the image in a <code>.p-image-container .is-cover</code>at the same level as the hero grid columns to make it take full width beneath the rest of the hero.
+This is identical to the full-width image layout for the [50/50 layout](#50-50-with-full-width-image).

 <div class="embedded-example"><a href="/docs/examples/patterns/hero/hero-signpost-full-width-image" class="js-example">
 View example of the hero pattern in 50/50 split